ytazz/vnoid/index.md

 ### Creating a robot model

 - The model is recommended to be written in the .body format.
-- number of joints must not exceed 50.
+- The number of joints must not exceed 50.
-- the type of joints may be revolute or prismatic.
+- The type of joints may be revolute or prismatic.
-- the total mass of the robot must be between 50-100 [kg].
+- The total mass of the robot must be between 50-100 [kg].
-- at the initial posture, the robot must be inside the box of X x Y x Z = 70cm x 70cm x 200cm.
+- At the initial posture, the robot must be inside the box of X x Y x Z = 70cm x 70cm x 200cm.

 ### Implementation of a controller

 - The controller should be implemented as a SimpleController of Choreonoid.
--
+- The main controller could be implemented using some other framework such as ROS, and exchange information between Choreonoid over a communication bridge.

 #### Actuation
 - The actuation mode of each joint may be either Velocity or Torque.